-It’s getting to the point where I have been walking around on this planet for a long ass time, and in spite of the leaps and bounds I’ve made toward the elusive feeling of ‘adulthood’, I can’t help but squirm in excitement over the release of a new Pokémon game.
 It was something that used to embarrass me, but now I embraced it, I love the Pokémon series and I am counting the days until I can pick a copy of either Pokémon X or Y.

 So what is it that makes me, and many like me, excited for a 15 odd year old series?
 What kept me picking up games in the series when many never made it past their Red version or their Silver?
 Well I could be here all day explaining what Pokémon does right and how it’s managed to become the media goliath it has today.
 Instead I’ll just break it down and explain why the first game managed to engage everyone, from the bright-eyed, snot nosed child to the disgruntled old man.